 \section{Concluding remarks}

 We have analyzed the mixed finite element discretization~\eqref{eq:hodgelapdisc} of the vector Dirichlet Laplace boundary value problem~\eqref{eq:veclap} in three dimensions.
 Suitable inf-sup stability is established, and a priori error bounds are derived.
-Our results extend the two-dimensional analysis in~\cite{arnold_2012} to three dimensional domains with non-trivial topology, requiring several analytical techniques different from those in~\cite{arnold_2012}.
+Our results extend the two-dimensional analysis in~\cite{arnold_2012} to three-dimensional domains with nontrivial topology, requiring several analytical techniques different from those in~\cite{arnold_2012}.
 As a direct application, we also analyze the discretization of the Stokes equations in the VVP formulation~\eqref{eq:vvpdisc}.
 Numerical results agree well with the predicted convergence rates.

 We would like to point out some potential gaps in the current theory.
 First, Figure~\ref{fig:conv1} indicates that the lowest-order elements might enjoy superconvergence; specifically, the $\Hdiv$-error of $\ub_h$ converges empirically at a rate of $O(h)$ even on a non-convex domain.
 Second, the $O(h^{5/6})$ convergence rate for the $\Lb^2$-error of $\ub_h$ (see Theorem~\ref{thm:l2errest}) on convex domains may not be sharp and could be an artifact of the analysis.
 We conjecture that a more refined technique could lift it to $O(h)$.